Olivia Vilá is Creating Equitable, Resilient Communities

 The growth, perseverance and skills that Vilá is using in her fellowship wouldn’t have been possible without the research she did as a Ph.D. student at the College of Natural Resources.

-During her four years at the college, Vilá conducted a vast array of research projects.
+During her four years at the college, Vilá participated in a wide array of research projects.
 That includes Project BRIDGE, a community-based resilience project in Robeson County, North Carolina.
-As part of the project, Vilá helped with qualitative interviews, soil sampling and documentary co-production efforts.
+Vilá worked alongside her Ph.D. advisor and project leader, Bethany Cutts, to conduct qualitative interviews, soil sampling and documentary co-production efforts.

 Among other projects, Vilá explored the role of nonprofits in helping underserved communities across Wilmington, North Carolina recover from disasters.
 She also supported research related to the role of state leaders helping underserved communities leverage federal mitigation funding, resilience in the agritourism industry during COVID-19 and policy innovation in hazard-prone housing acquisition programs.